crykn/gdx-wiki/wiki/start/setup.md

 ---
 title: "Set Up a Dev Env"
-order: 10
+redirect_from:
+  - /dev/setup/
 ---

 If this is your first time using libGDX, you're at the right place.
-The following steps detail how you can get your fist libGDX project up and running.
+The following steps detail how you can get your first libGDX project up and running.

 {% include setup_flowchart.html current='0' %}